 In this blog post we explain hirsutism, the causes for it, and the treatment you can initiate if you have this issue.

-Hirsutism is an excessive, unwanted hair growth in areas where hair is usually not present in a female, owing to an underlying hormonal or endocrinal imbalance, especially after puberty.
-Hirsutism causes hair to grow in a male pattern distribution in a female.
-The hair growth in women affected by this condition is dark, thick and coarse.
-The areas in which the unwanted hair is present are- chin, jawline, upper lips, face, neck, chest, lower back and lower abdomen.
+Hirsutism is a medically fancy word for excessive, unwanted hair growth in areas where hair is usually not present in a female - owing to an underlying hormonal or endocrinal imbalance, especially after puberty.
+Hirsutism causes hair to grow in a 'male pattern distribution' way in a female.
+The hair growth in women affected by this condition is dark, thick and coarse and show up in areas such as - chin, jawline, upper lips, face, neck, chest, lower back and lower abdomen.

 - Cushing’s Syndrome: Another less common cause of hirsutism is Cushing’s Syndrome, caused due to high levels of stress hormone, cortisol, which is secreted by adrenal glands in the body.
 Excess cortisol is produced by the body in response to stress.
 It may also be produced in response to medications, like glucocorticoids or steroids.